oaregithub/oare_mono/README.md

 ## Create an OARE Account

 In order to access all parts of the website, you will need to have an admin account on the project website.
-To do so, navigate to the [site](https://oare.byu.edu) and click "Login" at the top right.
+To do so, navigate to the [live site](https://oare.byu.edu) and click "Login" at the top right.

 ![](./readme-imgs/oare-login.png)